Tosohatchee - Things To Do

 Following orange blazes, visitors can traverse approximately 12 miles of the Florida National Scenic Trail.

 The majority of the unpaved roads can be driven in a two-wheel-drive vehicle.
 When roads are too wet or sandy, they are closed to vehicular traffic.
 The roads traverse a lovely tapestry of natural communities, creating ample opportunity to observe wildlife, wildflowers, lush cabbage palm hammocks and extensive stretches of freshwater marshes.
-See vehicle use regulations.
+For vehicle use regulations, see the regulations summary brochure.